On this page you will find answers to frequently asked questions on the following topics:

 - Finnish Social Enterprise Mark

-- Finnish Work membership
+- Membership of Finnish Work

-If you still have any questions, do not hesitate to contact our experts
+If you still have any questions, do not hesitate to contact our experts or customer service.

 Applying for marks:

-How do I apply for the right to use the marks?
+How do I apply for the right-to-use the marks?

 Your company must be a member of Finnish Work to be granted the permission to use a mark.
 You can fill in a member application at the same time as you apply for the right to use a mark.

-Who processes the applications and grants the permission to use the mark
+Who processes the applications and grants the permission to use the mark?

 Member applications are processed at meetings of the Board of Directors, while mark applications are processed by mark committees.
 The committees consist of experts in various fields.
 After the processing, you will receive an email regarding the status of your application.
-Please send your application the week before the meeting in which you would like your application to be processed.

-The meeting schedule is available here
+The meeting schedule is available here.

-From where can I obtain the logos and instructions for the marks
+From where can I obtain the logos and instructions for the marks?

-How is the use of the marks monitored
+How is the use of the marks monitored?

 Each mark is granted in accordance with strict criteria.
 Each year, the companies are obligated to notify Finnish Work about any changes in the key figures impacting the use of the mark.
 If necessary, we will visit the company in person to examine whether the criteria is fulfilled or not.
 The mark committees have the right to withdraw a mark from a company if it breaches the law and stipulations, for example, on the basis of a statement from National Supervisory Authority for Welfare and Health Valvira or other decision by a government authority.

-Do I apply for the mark for a single product, product group, service or company
+Do I apply for the mark for a single product, product group, service or company?

 The Finnish Social Enterprise Mark is applied for the entire company.